Project Excalibur: Woodruff leaves

 Shortly after the Cottage test, Teller once again met with Reagan.
-He petitioned the President for an additional $100million in order to carry out additional underground testing the next year, which would roughly double the Excalibur budget for 1986.
+He petitioned the President for an additional $100 million in order to carry out additional underground testing the next year, which would roughly double the Excalibur budget for 1986.
 He said this was needed because the Soviets were stepping up their own research.
-(Note: One SDIO official noted that Teller's claims of Soviet research were "5percent information and 95 percent conjecture".)
+(Note: One SDIO official noted that Teller's claims of Soviet research were "5 percent information and 95 percent conjecture".)

-Later that year, Abrahamson, head of SDIO, called a 6September 1985 meeting to review the status of the programs.
+Later that year, Abrahamson, head of SDIO, called a 6 September 1985 meeting to review the status of the programs.
 Roy Woodruff was there to present LLNL's status.
-Teller arrived in the middle of the meeting and said Reagan had agreed that $100million should be turned over to Excalibur.
-Without questioning this, Abrahamson then assigned $100million to him, taking it from other programs.
+Teller arrived in the middle of the meeting and said Reagan had agreed that $100 million should be turned over to Excalibur.
+Without questioning this, Abrahamson then assigned $100 million to him, taking it from other programs.
 As one official noted, "Do you really want to challenge someone who says he's talked to the President?
 Do you really want to risk your status by asking Reagan if that's what he really said?"

 At this point Woodruff, who had attempted to rein in Teller and Wood's continual overselling of the project, finally had enough.
 He filed a grievance with LLNL management, complaining that Teller and Wood "undercut my management responsibility for the X-ray laser program" and had repeatedly made "optimistic, technically incorrect statements regarding this research to the nation's highest policy-makers".

 When he learned that Teller and Wood had made another presentation to Abrahamson, on 19 October 1985 he resigned his position and asked to be moved.
 At the time he said little about it, although there was widespread speculation in the press over why he had quit the program.
 The lab dismissed press speculation that it was punishment due to a critical review in the influential journal Science which appeared the same day.
 Teller refused to talk about the matter, while Woodruff simply pointed reporters to a statement put out by the lab.

 Woodruff found himself banished to a windowless room he called "Gorky West", referring to the Russian city of Gorky where Soviet dissidents were sent on internal exile.
 Miller replaced him as associate director.
 A few months later, Woodruff began receiving condolences from other members of the lab.
 When he asked why, he was told that Batzel had said he resigned his position due to stress and a midlife crisis.

 Woodruff went to Harold Weaver, head of the Berkeley-based lab oversight committee, to tell his side of the story.
 He learned that the group had already investigated, by sending a liaison to meet with Batzel, but had not bothered to talk to Woodruff.
 He attempted to explain his concerns about the overselling of the technology, but as Weaver later put it, "we were bamboozled by the laboratory."